aosabook/500lines/async-web-server/writeup.md

 ### Object Oriented Programming in Common Lisp

-The `:house` model is heavily object basd.
+The `:house` model is heavily object based.
 We've got six core classes, one of which is a new `error`, one utility macro and some default instances to go through.

 Lets start with `response` and `sse`, since we just looked at the places they get generated and used.